philiplinden/bevy_repl/README.md

 - __When is the alternate screen active?__
   - The alternate screen is active when `bevy_ratatui::RatatuiPlugins` is added to your app.
   - Using `ReplPlugins` (the default/turnkey group) automatically adds `RatatuiPlugins`, so the REPL renders in the alternate screen via `RatatuiContext`.
-  - Using `MinimalReplPlugins` does not add `RatatuiPlugins`; the prompt renders on the main terminal screen using the fallback `ReplContext`.
+  - Using `MinimalReplPlugins` adds some but not all Ratatui Plugins; the prompt renders on the main terminal screen using the fallback `FallbackTerminalContext`.

 - __Minimal (no alternate screen, no built-ins)__